 A. The right to non-discrimination (art.
 2)

-12. Specific groups of children may require particular measures to prevent discrimination on the grounds of sex, disability, socioeconomic background, ethnic or national origin, or any other ground.
+12. Specific groups of children may require particular measures to prevent discrimination on the grounds of gender, disability, socioeconomic background, ethnic or national origin, or any other ground.

 Comment: This term is more inclusive.